sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 Docs: provide a link to the updated docs

-- 1-click log export - at risk for 4.0 relase

 ### Easily export traces using OpenTelemetry

 [OpenTelemetry (OTEL)](https://opentelemetry.io/) is an open specification for exporting observability data into a user’s preferred systems.
 We aim to make OpenTelmetry the default way to quickly and easily export observability data from Sourcgraph, starting with tracing in Sourcegraph 4.0.
 This is a breaking change since we now require customers to export tracing using the [OpenTelemetry collector](https://opentelemetry.io/docs/collector/), which will now be deployed by default in all Sourcegraph deployment methods, replacing the Jaeger agents and collectors we used to ship by default.